Authenticating the Callback Handler Response Object

 - Set up the Callback Handler as an HTTPS server using a certificate signed by a trusted Certificate Authority (CA).
 Configure the Callback Handler endpoints to include a

-prefix in their response URLs:
+/v2prefix in their URLs:

-https://your_callback_base_url/v2/tx_sign_request
+https://your_callback_base_url/v2/tx_sign_request or https://your_callback_base_url/v2/config_change_sign_request

 Communication channel security